saltthefries/lucyparsonslabs.com/pages/donate.md

 permalink: "/donate/"
 ---

 All of the work done by Lucy Parsons Labs is volunteer funded and directed.
-Below are two ways you can help fund transperancy in Chicago through our work with either a monthly subscription and a one-time lumpsum donation.
+Below are two ways you can help fund transparency in Chicago through our work with either a monthly subscription or a one-time lump sum donation.

 ## Monthly Support
 <b></b>